Suspect in Trader Joe's deadly shooting ID'd; held on $2 million bail

 A 28-year-old man was arrested on suspicion of murder after he shot and killed a Trader Joe's employee Saturday when he held workers and customers hostage during a more than two-hour standoff.

 Gene Evin Atkins is being held on a $2 million bail, the Los Angeles County Sheriff's Department website stated.
-He is accused of holding dozens of people hostage Saturday at a Trader Joe's in Silver Lake neighborhood of Los Angeles.
+Atkins was taken into custody around 6:30 p.m.
+Saturday, more than two hours after he ran into the Trader Joe's in the Silver Lake neighborhood of Los Angeles and barricaded himself.

-He was taken into custody around 6:30 p.m.
-Saturday with a wound on his arm.
+About two hours before, Atkins shot his grandmother seven times and wounded another woman, who he forced into a car.
+Atkins drove to the supermarket and ran inside after crashing his vehicle into a pole.
+He barricaded himself inside and held dozens of employees and customers hostage.

-Sean Gerace, a Trader Joe's worker, sprung into action that afternoon and helped several of his colleagues escape.
-Gerace told NBC Los Angeles he was working in the backroom of the Trader Joe’s when he hear people screaming and gunshots just after 3 p.m.
+Moments after shots rang out in the supermarket, employee Sean Gerace and helped several of his colleagues escape.
+Gerace told NBC Los Angeles he was working in the backroom when he heard the commotion around 3 p.m.
 He and his colleagues ran to an upstairs storage area for safety.

 "I grabbed an emergency ladder, barricaded the hallway, grabbed a weapon, put the ladder out the window, and just tried to get the attention of a SWAT officer," Gerace recalled.